Our HSE Policy

 In our Texas and Pennsylvania manufacturing sites, we have pollution prevention plans which identify waste reduction, recycling, and elimination of both hazardous and non-hazardous waste streams.
 Also, many of our facilities perform annual waste audits to ensure our current processes and to identify areas for further opportunities to reduce the amount of waste generated.

 We actively research and partner with vendors on ways to conserve our operational resources and eliminate waste responsibly.
 Our recent waste reduction efforts include pallet compactors for wood recycling, cardboard compactors for cardboard recycling, aerosol can crushers, and the use of tablets to eliminate the need for paper.
 We have and continue to invest in onsite oil recycling equipment at our facilities.

-Forum has made huge strides in our plan to reduce fuel consumption and petroleum-based products through replacement of older vehicles with newer, more efficient units.
-Within the last 2 yrs.
-Forum has removed 32% of unneeded, unused, or older company owned vehicles from service.
+We have made huge strides in our plan to reduce fuel consumption and petroleum-based products through replacement of older vehicles with newer, more efficient units.
+Within the last 2 years, FET has removed 32% of unneeded, unused, or older company owned vehicles from service.

-Forum’s strategy is to further reduce fuel consumption through fleet driver training with our computer-based learning management system.
-Forum will continue to research other viable options such as fleet vehicle tracking devices for non-DOT fleet vehicles and better tracking of mileage and fuel spend through a fleet gas card program.
+FET’s strategy is to further reduce fuel consumption through fleet driver training with our computer-based learning management system.
+We will continue to research other viable options such as fleet vehicle tracking devices for non-DOT fleet vehicles and better tracking of mileage and fuel spend through a fleet gas card program.

 Global Tubing API and ISO Certifications

 Each tubing string undergoes rigorous in-line and final quality testing against both industry standards and Global Tubing’s own quality system to assure the tubing is manufactured to customer requirements.
 In July of 2014, Global Tubing became recognized as one of two coiled tubing providers in the world to successfully complete the API 5ST Monogram & ISO 9001/API Certification process.